ewilansky/devops_demo/NexusAsDockerRegistry.md

     [ ok ] nginx is running.
     ```

-4. Verify that Nexus is functional by browsing to http://localhost:8088
+4. Verify that Nexus is functional by browsing to <http://localhost:8088> then browse securely using <https://my.dev:18445>

 5. Logon to Nexus with the default Nexus credentials (user: admin, password: admin123)